gbordyugov/batuketa/README.md

 A crucial intermediate product of the attention architecture is a square attention matrix of the size given by the sequence length.
-This attention matrix encodes the relative importance of the i-th element of the sequence to the j-th one for all i, j from zero to sequence length.
+This attention matrix encodes the relative importance of the `i`-th element of the sequence to the `j`-th one for all `i`, `j` from zero to sequence length.

 Another important component of the attention-based model is the so-called history mask.
 This attention masks makes sure that, for each